What Are Comments In Python?

 print("Hello, World!") # This comment explains the print statement

-• The first line is a standalone comment.
+• The first line is a standalone comment that helps describe what the code does.

-• The second line has an inline comment after the statement.
+• The second line has an inline comment, meaning it appears on the same line as a statement.

 2. Multi-Line Comments